Originally published on March 21, 2021, updated on September 21, 2022

 Some digital commerce systems come with a payment gateway or offer pre-built integrations.
 When shopping for an eCommerce solution, be sure to talk about your payment processing needs and B2B eCommerce security.
 Chances are, they can offer you the best solutions integrator or payment processing company to meet your specific business or customer requirements.

 6. What are the support options?

-Discrepancies are always frustrating, so contacting your payment processor should be quick and easy.
-A payment gateway with 24/7 support says they are trustworthy, and your customers will be more likely to purchase from you.
+Discrepancies are always frustrating, so contacting your transaction processor should be quick and easy.
+A gateway with 24/7 support says they are trustworthy, and your customers will be more likely to purchase from you.
 Round-the-clock support is vital for businesses that sell high-risk products or deal with frequent chargebacks or refunds.